TRAIL RUNNING ON THE SUPERIOR HIKING TRAIL

 “I’ve always loved running, so I figured if I can hike it, I can run it too.
 The SHT is a perfect playground for a long run.
 It’s truly magical” – Kevin Langton, in his book “Superior”

-Use the Trail Sections section of this website to research trail sections and find trailhead parking areas.
-If you plan to run the Trail often you may want to purchase the “Guide to the Superior Hiking Trail.”
-This useful guide has a mile-by-mile description of the Trail with information about the Trail route as well as scenic features along the way.
+If you plan to run the Trail often you may want to purchase the “Guide to the Superior Hiking Trail” or the SHT Databook, which will be published in Spring 2020.
+The Guide provides useful mile-by-mile description of the Trail with information about the Trail route as well as scenic features along the way.
 (Don’t run too fast though; you may miss these points of interest.)

 Pocket maps of the trail are available as a six-map set.
-(Maps may be purchased individually only at our Trail Information Center in Two Harbors.)
+(Maps may be purchased individually only at our Trail Information Center in Two Harbors or at an outdoor retailer near you.)
 These maps show topography and include an elevation profile to help you plan your route.

 - Trailhead signs give basic mileage information including distances to campsites and the next trailhead.